Farr, Sutherland

 Farr (Fàrr) is a parish in the county of Sutherland in the Scottish council area of Highland.
 The parish also includes a small hamlet named Farr.
 The village of Bettyhill lies less than 1 mi to the west of the hamlet along the A836 road.

 Parish of Farr

 Villages and hamlets

-Villages and hamlets within the parish of Farr include:
+The Parish of Farr is defined by the community council areas of 1) Bettyhill, Strathnaver and Altnaharra, 2) Strathy and Armadale and 3) Melvich (including Portskerra, Strath Halladale as far as Forsinard).Villages and hamlets within the parish of Farr include: